How to Boost Sexual Health, Libido and The Benefits

 Medications, therapy, and other mainstream approaches are recommended or prescribed by doctors for sexual health problems.

-But there’s a deeper history of more natural remedies used to help sex drive and reproductive health, and many of these have historically involved herbs from past traditions and cultures.
+But there’s a deeper history of more natural remedies used to help sex drive and reproductive health, and many of these have historically involved herbs from traditions and cultures.

 A HISTORY OF HERBALISM AND SEXUAL HEALTH